lachrist/aran/README.md

   };
   ```
 * `["copy", "drop", "swap"]`:
-  These traps are only important for analyses that mirror the value stack.
+  These traps are only important for analyses that mirror the cares about the value stack.
   They each express a simple manipulation of the value stack as examplified below:
   ```js
   // Advice //